-8. Community Expression
+8. Expression

-Improved façades within the Township's CIPA must reconcile many diverse and often contradictory issues in terms of their expression - the "messages" they give about their role in or the quality of the street.
+New façades within the Arthur and Mount Forest BIA must reconcile many diverse and often contradictory issues in terms of their expression - the "messages" they give about their role in or the quality of the street.

-Façades should express a sense of permanence and durability, a sense of the areas traditional roots and its historical continuity, and a sense of its connectedness to these.
+Façades should express a sense of permanence and durability, a sense of traditional roots and its historical continuity, and a sense of its connectedness to these.

-Further, façades should express Wellington North's commitment to serving the community and its visitors, and its responsibility to treat commercial activity as a public resource.
+Further, façades should express commitment to serving the community and its visitors, and its responsibility to treat commercial activity as a public resource.
 To express this, façades should be interpreted as open, safe, accessible, welcoming, and familiar.